microjustice-logo-light

 Publication of first Microjustice Handbook

-Initial Experiences & Best Practices in Bolivia, Peru and Croatia/Serbia
+Initial Experiences & Best Practices with Microjustice concept in Bolivia, Peru and Croatia/Serbia

 Establishment of Microjustice Peru